 - Lattice topping.
-Speaking of homemade touches, nothing makes a pie charming like a lattice topping.
+Speaking of homemade touches, nothing makes a pie charming like a lattice topping (see it in our peach pie recipe too).
 In this recipe, I’ll walk you through how to form that gorgeous pattern step by step.

 Cherries: You have your choice of cherries for this recipe.
 I used fresh sweet cherries this time around because they were in season and on sale.

 Frozen cherries will work in this pie recipe too.
 Just thaw them completely and drain out any excess liquid before using.